 Armed with these simple words plus other useful tricks, you will be able to play your part in forging a warm relationship with the test examiner for the short but critical moment you are to take your driving test.

-At Pierre Paul Driving School, we teach you not just about driving, but also the effortless tricks to use to pass the test.
+At Pierre Paul Driving School, we teach you not just about driving, but also the effortless tricks to use to pass the test like knowing exactly things to say to the DMV test examiner.
 We understand that some good drivers fail the driving test out of interaction issues, not lack of driving skills.